 Section 4.1.
 Attorneys' Fees.
 The Client agrees to pay to the Firm reasonable and necessary attorneys' fees incurred in the Client's various legal matters handled by the Firm.
-The Firm bills its time in units of one-tenth hour each, or the Firm may bill flat fees for certain work.
+The Firm bills its time in units of one-tenth hour each, and the Firm may bill flat fees for certain kinds of work.
 Specific billing terms will be set forth in the Firm's Agreement with the Client.
-Because legal matters sometime continue over a long period of time, this hourly rate may increase after the Client has retained the Firm but before the Firm's representation of the Client is completed.
+Because legal matters sometime continue over a long period of time, the hourly rate may increase after the Client has retained the Firm but before the Firm's representation of the Client is completed.
 The Firm will provide the Client with prior written notice of any increase in any hourly rate.

 Section 4.2.
 Expenses.
 The Client also agrees to pay reasonable and necessary expenses incurred by the Firm in connection with the Client's various legal matters handled by the Firm.
 Expenses are in addition to attorneys' fees and will be itemized on the Firm's invoice.

 Section 4.3.
 Invoices.
-The Firm will send invoices for payment on a monthly basis, and will send final invoices at the conclusion of representation in any matter, whether concluded by withdrawal, termination, completion of the project, or otherwise.
+The Firm normally sends invoices for payment on a monthly basis, and will send final invoices at the conclusion of representation in any matter, whether concluded by withdrawal, termination, completion of the project, or otherwise.
 The Client agrees to pay invoices immediately upon receipt and in no event later than fifteen (15) days after the date of the invoice.
 If the invoice is not paid within fifteen (15) days, the Client hereby agrees that the Firm may, in its sole discretion, cease performing any further work for the Client and withdraw from representation.
 The Client will be responsible for any fees and costs incurred prior to the Firm's withdrawal or discharge, including time and costs expended to turn over the Client's file(s) and other information to the Client or substitute counsel.